top of page

 Bateo Insights

 In the context of corporate acquisitions, as you can imagine, artificial intelligence does not increase an exit multiple simply because a company says it uses AI.
 What increases an exit multiple is clear financial causality and defensible strategic differentiation.
 For corporate sellers, it’s important not to merely mention the use of AI in a CIM or management presentation, but rather, how a company’s use of artificial intelligence improves enterprise value.
-For example: • r
+For example: • re

 Bateo Insights